megakemp/megakemp.github.io/_posts/2014-05-09-a-gentle-introduction-to-mechanical-keyboards.md

      class="screenshot-noshadow" />
 </a>

-That's a _25 years old_ piece of hardware which is still in perfectly good condition.
+That's a _25 years old_ piece of hardware still in perfectly good condition.
 So much, in fact, that I use it _daily_ as my primary keyboard at home.

 ### It's all about the feeling